 Campers must bring their own field hockey stick, mouth guard, shin guards, cleats, and sneakers for potential indoor and turf play.
 Goalies must bring a complete set of goalie equipment.

 Head Field Hockey Coach, Babson College

-Julie Ryan begins her sixth season as Babson’s head field hockey coach and director of Babson’s Field Hockey Camp.
-In 2010, she led the program to its first-ever NEWMAC Championship, and the team’s second NCAA Tournament appearance.
-A native of Brewster, Massachusetts, Ryan came to Babson from Boston College, where she served as the Eagles’ assistant field hockey coach.
-Ryan’s experience includes numerous field hockey camps throughout New England along with the U.S. Field Hockey Association Futures Program.
-She also has served as the director of the prestigious Revolution Field Hockey Camps, and was the head coach of the Worcester County United U16 Team.
+Julie Ryan begins her eighth season as Babson’s head field hockey coach and director of Babson’s Field Hockey Camp.
+In 2010, she led the program to its first NEWMAC Championship, and the team’s second NCAA Tournament appearance.
+She has led the field hockey program to three NEWMAC regular season titles with a perfect 8-0 record.
+She was named NEWMAC Coach of the Year in 2010 and 2012, as well as New England East Regional Coach of the Year.
+A native of Brewster, Ryan came to Babson from Boston College, where she served as the Eagles’ assistant field hockey coach after previous stints at Springfield College and Yale University.
+Ryan’s experience includes numerous field hockey camps throughout New England, where she has served as the director of the prestigious Revolution Field Hockey Camps for more than a decade.
+She also spent five years coaching in the U.S. Field Hockey Association Futures Program.
+Ryan also has started the Milton Youth Field Hockey program, where she has seen numbers triple since its origin in 2011.